mmistakes/minimal-mistakes/_pages/about.md

 The Scientific and Technical Advisory Group (STAG) provides input for the operation of the infrastructure.
 The current (2023) members of the STAG are:

 * Dr. Valeria Bartsch, Fraunhofer Institute for Industrial Mathematics, Germany
-* Dr. Alba Cervera Lierta, Barcelona Supercomputing Center (BSC), Spain
+* Dr. Alba Cervera Lierta, Barcelona Supercomputing Center, Spain
 * Prof. Tommi Mikkonen, University of Jyväskylä, Finland
 * Prof. Martin Schulz, Technical University of Munich, Germany
 * Prof. Göran Wendin, Chalmers University of Technology, Sweden